Be very careful when going on a first date with "the perfect guy" you met when you were wasted.

 A couple of weeks after meeting at a nightclub, Dave* (name has been changed) asked me out for dinner.
 Now, I had been drunk when I last saw him.
 He had been tall (I was on the floor), gorgeous (it was dark) and kind (my expectations may have been low).
-Dating Disaster: He Was A Hot, Ripped Chef With A Barney Tattoo
+WTF: He Was A Hot, Ripped Chef With A Barney, The Dinosaur, Tattoo

 We agreed to meet at seven-thirty.
 I sat at the table, alone, and waited.
 And waited.
 At eight-thirty this man walks in, waves frantically and I kid you not, dances across the floor towards me.
 Who is this guy?
 He's 5'4" (which makes him two inches shorter than me when I'm wearing killer heels), has spiky bleach-blond hair and is so skinny that I thought he might be blown away.
 Then, he spoke.